For assistance call us on: 0121 711 2020 Email us

-QualificationsMBChB, FRCOphth, MA (Medical Law & Ethics) and BSc (hons)
+QualificationsMBChB, FRCOphth, MA (Medical Law & Ethics), BSc (Hons) and PGDip

-Mr Barua qualified from Manchester Medical School; intercalating in Physiology and Pharmacology and undertaking an ophthalmology clerkship in Harvard Medical School.
+Mr Barua qualified from Manchester Medical School; intercalating in Physiology and Pharmacology and undertaking a double honours ophthalmology clerkship in Harvard Medical School.

-After a locum cornea-glaucoma consultant post at Chelsea and Westminster Hospital he moved to the Midlands to take over the corneal service as lead in UHCW.
+Following a locum cornea-glaucoma consultant post at Chelsea and Westminster Hospital, he moved to the Midlands to take over the corneal service as substantive lead in Coventry.
 Working across two sites, UHCW and St Cross Rugby, he carried out complex anterior segment surgery including corneal grafting, keratoconus treatment and high-risk cataract surgery.
-He has since moved to a role at Birmingham and Midland Eye Centre.

 During his time at Coventry, he had taken on roles of undergraduate tutor at Warwick Medical School and honorary consultant at Birmingham Children’s Hospital.
 Mr Barua led in developing and introducing the keratoconus pathway and lubricant protocol into Coventry and Warwickshire, which remains since his departure.
 He was nominated 2 years in a row (2017 and 2018) for Compassion in Care segment of the Outstanding Service and Care Awards at UHCW.
 He was also voted for Trainer of the Year 2017 within the Deanery.